Matthias-Merzenich/knightt-results/readme.txt

 number of results from incomplete searches are also included.

-The files are presented in gzipped RLE format and can be read directly by the lattest version of Golly.
+The files are presented in gzipped RLE format and can be read directly by the latest version of Golly.
 The collection is sorted by speed.
 File names indicate the speed, width and symmetry of the search.
 The symmetry codes are as follows: